Jami Valentine: Career

 Valentine joined the United States Patent and Trademark Office as an electrical engineer, working on semiconductor and spintronic memory devices.
 In 2012 she was appointed primary examiner.

 Honors and awards

 Valentine has been an invited speaker at several physics conferences as well as appearing on podcasts.
 In February 2017 she was honored by the National Society of Black Physicists for distinguished service to the organization.
 In 2016, she was honored with the Florida A & M University Distinguished Alumni Award.
 She was an invited plenary speaker for the 2019 Physics Congress where she was to address more than 1,500 physics and astronomy students.
+In 2022 she was honored with the Johns Hopkins University Distinguished Alumna Award.

+She was named a Fellow of the American Physical Society in 2023, "for extraordinary contributions to diversity and inclusion in physics, both in the United States and internationally, and for essential contributions to the history and promotion of Black women in American physics, through the founding of African-American Women in Physics, Inc".

+In 2023 she was appointed to the Johns Hopkins University Krieger School of Arts and Sciences Advisory Board.
+She also sits on the Physics and Astronomy Advisory Council for Hopkins.